 Neuromuscular diseases constitute the largest genetic group of diseases affecting children and adults resulting in impaired locomotion in affected patients.
-Clinically, they form a highly heterogeneous group of diseases ranging from severe congenital forms to a mild childhood form with survival in to adulthood.
+Clinically, they form a highly heterogeneous group of diseases ranging from severe congenital forms to a mild childhood form with survival into adulthood.
 Gene discovery in rare forms of the disease is extremely challenging due to clinical and genetic heterogeneity and small sample sizes.
-In past few years, we have discovered a number of disease causing genes using a combination of next generation sequencing approaches and functional modeling in animal models.
-We work closely with Brigham Genomic Medicine Program, Manton Centre for Rare Diseases, national and international clinicians and researchers to accelerate the gene discovery in neuromuscular diseases.
+In past few years, we have discovered several disease-causing genes using a combination of next generation sequencing approaches and functional modeling in animal models.
+We work closely with national and international clinicians and researchers to accelerate the gene discovery in neuromuscular diseases.

 a.
 GOLGA2, encoding a master regulator of golgi apparatus, is mutated in a patient with a neuromuscular disorder (2016).
 Shamseldin HE, Bennett AH, Alfadhel M, Gupta VA*, Alkuraya F*.
 Hum.
 Genet.
 PMID:26742501 (*Co-corresponding authors)